MichaelCorelli/Calibration_of_a_real_Robot/README.md

 Final Chi-square: 4.266616e-02

 The output results and images are in the folder: ``` ./output ```

+## Analysis of the output
+Both calibration methods (numerical and analytical Jacobian) reach very similar results in terms of final error and overall improvement, as confirmed by the chi-square and L2 norm errors.

+**Numerical stability**
+- Analytical jacobian: converges in fewer iterations
+- Numerical jacobian: requires more iterations and shows larger oscillations in the estimated parameters.
+Notably, ktraction reaches an unrealistically high value.

+**Estimated parameters**
+The parameters ktraction and ksteer are more realistic and physically consistent when using the analytical Jacobian.

+**Correction matrix**
+The analytical jacobian leads to a correction matrix with significantly less distortion:
+- scale factor y: -40 vs. -159
+- cross-coupling xy: 33 vs. 105

+These anomalous values in the numerical jacobian may indicate instability or noise in the Jacobian computation process.

+## Conclusions
+The trajectory reconstruction using the simplified model shows excellent accuracy, with an L2 norm error of mean 0.079684, min 0.000000 and max 0.172628.

+The analytical Jacobian provides a more stable, coherent, and physically meaningful calibration:
+- faster convergence
+- more realistic parameter estimates
+- less distortion in the correction matrix

 ## How run the code
 ```shell